ragardner/tksheet/DOCUMENTATION.md

 ___

-Make all data rows the same length (same number of columns), goes by longest row.
-This will only affect the data variable, not visible columns.
+#### **Make all data rows the same length.**
 ```python
 equalize_data_row_lengths()
 ```
+- Makes every list in the table have the same number of elements, goes by longest list.
+This will only affect the data variable, not visible columns.

 ___